Image for Cardiovascular Pharmacology Concepts, Richard E Klabunde PhD

 Blood vessels

-Vascular smooth muscle has β2-adrenoceptors that have a high binding affinity for circulating epinephrine and a lower affinity to norepinephrine released by sympathetic adrenergic nerves.
+Vascular smooth muscle has β2-adrenoceptors that have a high binding affinity for circulating epinephrine and a lower affinity for norepinephrine released by sympathetic adrenergic nerves.

 Beta-2 vascular relaxationThese receptors, like those in the heart, are coupled to a Gs-protein, which stimulates the formation of cAMP.
 Although increased cAMP enhances cardiac myocyte contraction (see above), in vascular smooth muscle, an increase in cAMP leads to smooth muscle relaxation.
-The reason for this is that cAMP inhibits myosin light chain kinase that is responsible for phosphorylating smooth muscle myosin.
+This is because cAMP inhibits myosin light chain kinase that is responsible for phosphorylating smooth muscle myosin.
 Therefore, increased intracellular cAMP caused by β2-agonists inhibits myosin light chain kinase, producing less contractile force (i.e., promoting relaxation).

 Other tissues